frano-mi/coffee_chatbot/README.md

 - “Is your coffee fair-trade certified?”
 - “What types of coffee do you offer?”

 ---

-## 📄 License

-MIT License.
-Feel free to modify and use this project commercially or personally.

----

 ## ☕ Made with passion for Brazilian coffee.
-EOF
-)' > README.md